Why you must follow up leads

 Tenacity results in sales

-Different studies carried out at different times, in different places, by different market research companies over a number of years all reveal that 80% of non-routine sales occur only after at least five follow-ups.
+Different studies carried out at different times, in different places, by different market research companies over a number of years repeatedly reveal that 80% of non-routine sales occur only after at least five follow-ups.

 Think about that.
 It takes at least five continuous follow-up efforts after the initial sales contact, before a customer says yes.
 FIVE!